matthewrossi/adm-laboratory-spark/README.md

 ## Launch a test job

-Get a terminal on the Spark master node:
+Get a terminal on a Spark worker node:

 ```bash
 ./login_spark.sh